 Extrasphincteric fistula: In this type, the tract starts at the sigmoid colon or rectum and then extends downward.
 It passes via the levator ani muscle to open a few inches near the anus.

 The treatment also depends on the location of the fistula.
 Here are some common treatment options:

 - Fistulotomy: In this treatment option, the surgeon probes to look for the internal opening of the fistula.
 After that, the tract is cut open and all the contents are scraped and flushed out for opening the fistula.

-- Advancement Rectal Flap: The surgeon will core out the tract to cut a flap in the rectal wall for removing fistula’s internal opening for drainage.
+- Advancement Rectal Flap: The surgeon will core out the tract to cut a flap in the rectal wall for removing the fistula’s internal opening for drainage.

-- Collagen plug or Fibrin Glue: In many cases, the fibrin glue (made from plasma protein) can be used for sealing and healing fistula.
+- Collagen plug or Fibrin Glue: In many cases, the fibrin glue (made from plasma protein) can be used for sealing and healing the fistula.
 The glue is injected via an external opening to clear the tract.
 A collagen plug can also be used for sealing and closing the fistula tract.

 Fistula Treatment Centre in Delhi NCR

 SCI Hospital’s trained and experienced medical specialists are known for treating many cases of colon and rectal issues, gastroenterology, and other infectious disease, including fistula.
 Our experts work together to treat and evaluate the procedures needed for curing an anal fistula.

 If a patient is suffering from an anal fistula or another medical condition, SCI Healthcare specialists will collaborate with their primary care doctor for creating the best treatment schedule.

 Having all the expertise under one roof means that patient care is discussed carefully.
 Furthermore, the results are provided quickly, as well as the appointments are scheduled timely in coordination with our highly specialized experts.